DeSantis Hits Crist in Debate for 'Soliciting Campaign Contributions From Storm Victims'

-Florida Governor Ron DeSantis (R) sharply criticized his Democrat rival, Rep. Charlie Crist, during Monday’s gubernatorial debate for his campaign’s solicitation of campaign contributions from victims of Hurricane Ian.
+Florida GOP Gov. Ron DeSantis sharply criticized his Democrat rival, Rep. Charlie Crist, during Monday's gubernatorial debate for his campaign's solicitation of campaign contributions from victims of Hurricane Ian.

 "He wasn't helping his community here," DeSantis said.
 "And then when he got back, what did he do?
 His campaign was soliciting campaign contributions from storm victims.
 That is unacceptable, and that's not what a leader would do and a time of despair."